Accept Credit Cards Online Review

 Depending on the price structure, the processor may charge additional fees that you want to be aware of as you're selecting a processing service.
 Some are one-time fees for setting up your account or your gateway; others are recurring fees that you pay monthly or annually.
 You want to make sure that you read the application and contract to find out which fees you can expect to pay.

-A payment gateway is necessary if you intend to accept credit cards; small business owners with online shops need a gateway because it encrypts and securely transmits credit card data from your website to the processor.
+- Monthly Gateway Fee: A payment gateway is necessary if you intend to accept credit cards.
+Small business owners with online shops need a gateway because it encrypts and securely transmits credit card data from your website to the processor.
 Approximately half of the processors we reviewed charge a monthly fee for this service, and the average is $10.
 An additional fourth of processors we reviewed include the payment gateway as part of their monthly fees.
 Some processors also charge an additional per-transaction fee.

-If you have your own merchant account, you are required to complete the annual PCI questionnaire.
-Even if the processor doesn't require you to pay an annual PCI-compliance fee, it may charge you a monthly non-compliance fee if you fail to establish your compliance by taking the questionnaire.
+- PCI Non-Compliance: If you have your own merchant account, you're required to complete the annual PCI questionnaire.
+Even if the processor doesn't require you to pay an annual PCI-compliance fee, it may charge you a monthly non-compliance fee if you fail to establish compliance by filling out the questionnaire.
 You can easily avoid this fee by staying up to date with your PCI responsibilities.

-If your customer disputes a charge and requests their money back, the processor charges you this fee.
+- Chargeback Fee: If a customer disputes a charge and requests his or her money back, the processor charges you this fee.
 It's most commonly seen in online sales because of the typical reasons for chargebacks, which include delivery failures, technical errors, fraud and customer dissatisfaction.
 Another common cause of chargebacks is if your store name is different from the name on your merchant account and your customer doesn't recognize your merchant name on his or her credit card statement.

 There are several steps you can take to lower your online processing costs or to ensure that you receive the best possible rates.